 - The most fundamental activity of the Japan alumni associations is to foster friendship among former foreign students.

 They serve as an arena for the exchange of information regarding the conditions upon students' return to their home country, the formation of personal networks and for providing mutual assistance.
-Activities include the arrangement for meetings for the exchange of information or for the formation of personal networks as well as the publication of bulletins and newsletters.
+Activities include the arrangement of meetings for the exchange of information or for the formation of personal networks as well as the publication of bulletins and newsletters.

-- 2) Nurturing and supporting prospective student
+- 2) Nurturing and supporting prospective students

 - The members utilize the knowledge gained through first-hand personal experience and provide prospective foreign students and students scheduled to depart for Japan with information and advice related to living and studying in Japan.
 Concrete examples include the hosting of presentations about studying in Japan and the holding of pre-departure orientation meetings for those selected for Japanese Government Scholarships.